 An image showing an Easter bunny wearing overalls displaying the logo for Paas, a company known for making Easter egg coloring kits, at the 2017 White House Easter Egg Roll was posted online, along with claims that it was the first time that the official White House Easter Bunny had a corporate sponsor:

 The annual event at the White House typically features a number of costumed characters.
 In 2017, there were at least two Easter bunnies on the White House grounds.
 Although we found no reports deeming one of the costumed creatures the “official” White House Easter bunny, a photographer snapped a picture of President Trump standing on a balcony with an Easter bunny sans corporate sponsorship.

 The Paas Easter bunny has also been present at previous events.
-Although we couldn’t find images of the Paas bunny at any Obama-era Easter Egg Rolls, a photograph from 2003 shows the character at the White House when George W. Bush was president.
+The Paas bunny was present at at least one Easter Egg Roll during Obama’s tenure, and a photograph from 2003 shows the character at the White House when George W. Bush was president.

 A spokesman for Paas told us that the company has been involved with the White House egg roll for over 20 years and that the Paas bunny frequently makes an appearance: